HerveAbdi/data4PCCAR/README.md

  of a matrix of integer data such as Likert scales data.
  Uses two helper functions: `getRandomFS` and `recode2Integer`:

-#### getRandomFS

-generates multivariate random observations (i.e., factor scores)
-    that match the variance/eigenvalues of the dimensions.

-#### recode2Integer

-recodes a vector of real values to integers matching
-    a given distribution for the integers.

 ### coloringLevels